BCCDC-PHL/bioinflow/README.md

 #### Introduction

-Bioinflow is a pipeline designed to provide information designed on your interests.
-You can select specific categories or pathogens of interest and it will return tools and tips curated for you.
+The bioinflow pipeline is a workflow that provides information on various pathogen genomics workflows utilized at the BCCDC-PHL.
+You can select specific pathogens of interest or collections of pathogens and it will return tools and tips curated for you.

 #### Quick-start